millertim83/Star-Wars-API/README.md

 This project forced me to take a big step up in my programming journey.
 I learned how to make API calls and render specific data in a React app.

-In React, I learned a lot about:
+In React, I learned a lot about:<br>

-    -how Components pass data to each other to render asynchronous code
+    -how Components pass data to each other to render asynchronous code <br/>

-    -how 'state' works, and the differences in how it's used in class and function components
+    -how 'state' works, and the differences in how it's used in class and function components <br/>

-    -how to handle using 'this'
+    -how to handle using 'this' <br/>

 ### Future features to add
 I plan on adding a loading spinner to show the user the app is working properly as it renders the data.
 Also, I'd like to expand the search functionality beyond just character names.

 ### Author
-Tim Miller, full stack web developer
+Tim Miller, full stack web developer<br/>
 Website in progress